 Oral arbitration agreements are possible at common law, but they do not receive the statutory protections of the Act.
 The Act applies only to arbitration agreements in writing (section 5), save for a few exceptions set out below.
-An arbitration agreement is an agreement to submit to arbitration present or future disputes, whether contractual or not (section 6).
 Agreements in writing are defined very broadly, including: